The Wiedemann-Franz law in doped Mott insulators without quasiparticles

-Simulations of the 2D single-band $t$-$t'$-$U$ Hubbard model were performed on $8\times 8$ square lattice clusters with periodic boundary conditions for next-nearest-neighbour hopping $t'=-0.25t$ and on-site Coulomb repulsion $U=8t$.
-Measurements of all quantities, other than the density in the $\mu$ tuning process described later, if not otherwise specified, were performed with a maximum imaginary time Trotter discretization $d\tau=0.05/t$, within the determinant quantum Monte Carlo (DQMC) algorithm~\cite{DQMC1,DQMC2}.
-At high temperatures, the smallest number of imaginary-time slices used in the Trotter decomposition was $\tilde{L}=\beta/d\tau = 20$, where $\beta$ is the inverse temperature $T^{-1}$.
+Simulations of the 2D single-band $t$-$t'$-$U$ Hubbard model in the grand canonical ensemble were performed on $8\times 8$ square lattice clusters (unless otherwise specified), with periodic boundary conditions, next-nearest-neighbour hopping $t'=-0.25t$ or $0$, and on-site Coulomb repulsion $U$ between $6t$ and $10t$.
+For convenience, $k_B$, $\hbar$, and charge $e$ are set to $1$ throughout the paper.
+Measurements of all quantities, other than particle density $\ev{n}$ in the chemical potential tuning process described later, if not otherwise specified, were performed with an imaginary time Trotter discretization $d\tau=0.05/t$~\cite{DQMC1,DQMC2}.
+At high temperatures, the smallest number of imaginary time slices used in the Trotter decomposition was $\tilde{L}=\beta/d\tau = 20$, where $\beta$ is the inverse temperature $T^{-1}$.
 Each Markov chain in the Monte Carlo process consisted of $5\times 10^4$ warm up sweeps and $10^6$ measurement sweeps through space-time.
 Unequal time measurements were taken every $4$ sweeps.
-Measurements were made on up to $\sim 2400$ Markov chains for each set of parameters at the lowest temperatures, with $2.5\times 10^5$ unequal time measurements and $2\times 10^5 \times \tilde{L}$ equal time measurements [or $2.5\times 10^5 \times \tilde{L}$ equal time measurements, if $\mathrm{mod}(\tilde{L},5) \neq 0$] per chain.
+Measurements were made on up to $\sim 2400$ Markov chains for each set of parameters at the lowest temperatures, with $2.5\times 10^5$ unequal time measurements and approximately $2\times 10^5 \times \tilde{L}$ equal time measurements per chain.

 \underline{Analytic Continuation}